 At Siemens, diversity stands for inclusion and cooperation among diverse mentalities, backgrounds, experiences, skills and individual qualities, across all levels and dimensions of the company.
 So the diversity initiative encourages a multifarious composition of the workforce, without regard to nationality, age, gender, sexual orientation, origin or religion.
 The initiative also enhances Siemens’ global innovative strength and competitiveness, as well as its appeal as an employer.

-Women in top management – First woman on the Managing Board
+Women in top management – First women on the Managing Board

 For 160 years, all members of Siemens’ Managing Board were men.
 That changed in 2008 with the appointment of the Swiss manager Barbara Kux.
 For five years, she was head of purchasing and responsible for the topic of sustainability.
 At the time when she joined the company’s highest management body, Siemens was the only company among the thirty firms listed on Germany’s DAX index to have a female management board member.

-More women at the top – More women on the Supervisory Board
+More women at the top – Women on the Supervisory Board

 Gerda Hesse was the first woman to be appointed to the Siemens Supervisory Board, in March 1978.
 Since 1993 this body has always had at least one woman member.
 Since the beginning of 2018, seven of the total of 20 members of the Supervisory Board have been women, including Nathalie von Siemens, a great-great-granddaughter of the company founder.
 Thirty-five percent of the Supervisory Board members are women.